Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Q-Real Dataset Construction

-\textbf{\textit{(4) Generate Question-Answer Pairs and Reasoning Descriptions:}} Lastly, we input each extracted object along with its corresponding quality score into GPT-4o.
-The model is then prompted to generate both objective judgment answers and reasoning descriptions regarding the extracted object’s realism and plausibility.
-By incorporating quality scores, GPT-4o provides more accurate and reliable reasoning description.
-Through this automated annotation pipeline consisting of the first four steps, we obtain the initial version of the Q-Real dataset.
+\textbf{\textit{Generate Question-Answer Pairs and Reasoning Descriptions.}} Lastly, each extracted object, together with its corresponding quality score, is fed into GPT-4o to generate objective judgments and reasoning descriptions of its naturalness and distortion.
+Through this automated annotation pipeline comprising the first four steps, we obtain the initial version of the Q-Real dataset.

-\textbf{\textit{(5) Manual Verification:}} After the automated annotation pipeline, a manual verification step is conducted to ensure annotation quality.
-Trained annotators review extracted objects and labels, filtering out those with small areas or poor clarity, and correcting any inconsistencies between image content and labels.
-For each object, three annotators verify both the objective judgment questions and the reasoning descriptions related to realism and plausibility.
-For judgment questions, each annotator answers independently, and the majority response is taken as final.
-For subjective descriptions, annotators supplement, revise or rewrite the GPT-4o generated content, and all inputs are combined to form the final evaluation.
-This process ensures the dataset’s high quality and reliability for subsequent tasks.
+\textbf{\textit{Subjective Experiment.}} After the automated annotation pipeline, a manual verification step is conducted to ensure annotation quality.

+First, a trained annotator verifies whether each extracted object matches its assigned label, correcting any mismatches.
+Objects with bounding boxes that are too small or visually unclear are removed.

+After this initial verification, each retained object is independently reviewed by three annotators.
+They first determine whether the GPT-4o-generated description contains errors related to naturalness or distortion.
+If errors are identified, all annotators independently write human descriptions to replace the generated one; if not, they may supplement missing details.
+The final subjective description is synthesized by merging annotator inputs with an LLM, ensuring that multiple perspectives are considered and the description is as comprehensive as possible.
+For objects with erroneous descriptions, annotators also answer objective judgment questions, and the majority vote is used as the final label.
+This multi-step protocol ensures accurate fine-grained annotation.

+Additionally, considering that human portrait generation is comparatively more challenging and involves diverse application scenarios, we provide finer-grained evaluation annotations for the distortion dimension of 400 human-centric images, shown in Figure~\ref{fig:human}.
+Specifically, each human entity is analyzed across multiple body and semantic dimensions, including face, hands, limbs, torso, feet, clothing, and interactions with the surrounding environment.
+For each of these dimensions, three annotators independently examine the entity and mark the specific issues observed, ensuring both granularity and consistency of the evaluation.